How to Use UX Design to Create Competitive Advantages?

 Usability testing is an essential type of user research.
 This type of research involves observing users as they interact with a product, service, or website.
 The goal of usability testing is to identify any usability problems, issues, or inaccuracies that users may encounter when using the product or service.

 Usability testing evaluates how easy it is to navigate and interact with a product or service.
-UX designers consider usability testing the most essential final part of their work.
+User experience designers consider usability testing the final part of their work.
 It helps ensure that users can use the product or service without difficulties, problems, or disappointments.
 Designers can use usability testing to identify potential issues and address them before releasing the product to the public.

 Designers can conduct usability testing in person or remotely.
 In-person testing typically involves users interacting with a prototype or product using a computer, tablet, or phone.
 This method can help designers understand how users interact with each element.
 It can also show how the interface affects the user’s understanding of the product or service.
 Remote testing allows teams to collect feedback from users in different locations.